HIGHLIGHTS OF THE MUSEUM

 The Museum has a rich collection of artefacts which range in date from pre-European settlement to the modern day.
 The museum also houses an extensive collection of documents, microfilms and photographs.
 Many of these objects tell personal stories about people’s lives, places and artefacts.
-It is these stories that make the objects so interesting.

 - a ball gown that Mrs Grace McVey wore when she met Queen Elizabeth 11 in 1954;